Design and Manufacturing | Autodesk

 Did you know: throughout the product development process, a huge amount of data is generated and more than 80% of that data goes untouched.
 So, how do you use data more efficiently?
 Hear from our President and CEO, Andrew Anagnost, as he shares Autodesk’s vision for empowering you to do more with your data today and in the future.

-Business resilience, talent management, and sustainability are the top three issues facing your peers in design and manufacturing today.
-See what else they said—and how leading companies are responding—in our exclusive free report.
+D&M leaders and experts are optimistic about the global landscape, as well as their companies’ resilience, preparedness, performance, investment, and level of digital transformation.
+See what else they said—and how leading companies are navigating change—in our exclusive free report.

-Leading manufacturers are unlocking data—to gain deeper insights, make faster decisions, and increase the pace of innovation within their organisations.
+Leading manufacturers are unlocking data—to gain deeper insights, make faster decisions, and increase the pace of innovation within their organizations.

 As collaboration increases, modern manufacturers must leverage new data- and technology-powered processes that better respond to evolving customer expectations.

-Successful organisations will overcome skills shortages by complementing workers’ expertise with automation, artificial intelligence (AI), and generative design.
+Successful organizations will overcome skills shortages by complementing workers’ expertise with automation, artificial intelligence (AI), and generative design.

 Evolving consumer tastes and new legislation is transforming sustainability from an optional case for efficient use of resources to a mandatory evolution of operations.